 While most properties include non motorized water sports, water sports and excursion operators offer kids-oriented trips, which can be educational and exciting for your kids.

 Water sports and excursion operators offer kids-oriented trips, which can be educational and exciting for youngsters.
-Big Blue, for examples offers half day kayak tours, private charters to explore the cays (including snorkel, beach combing, looking for shells & other marine life).
+Big Blue, for examples offers half day kayak tours, private charters to explore the cays (including snorkel, beach combing, looking for shells and other marine life).

 Back on the water – or underneath it, actually – try the Undersea Explorer, a very cool semi-submarine ride that lets you see our teeming reefs and abundant sea life up close and personal, and even a LIVE MERMAID – all without getting wet.